dsvi/archivarius/readme.md

 ## Getting it

-You can get pre-built static binary for linux with no side dependencies [here.](https://bitbucket.org/baltic/archivarius/downloads/archivarius)

-Or you can build it yourself:
+You can build it yourself from sources.
+The only dependency is libacl (`libacl1-dev` package for Ubuntu) and a C++20 conformant compiler:

     git clone https://github.com/dsvi/archivarius.git
     cd archivarius
     git checkout latest
     mkdir build
     cd build

-For Ubuntu you'll need `libacl1-dev` installed.

 Now you need a good C++20 conformant compiler.
 Clang with libc++ produces more effective code for the tool.
 So do something like this (make sure you have clang, libc++ and lld installed on your system.
 For ubuntu 18.04 the packages are `clang-9 libc++-9-dev lld-9`):